Petra László incident: Aftermath

-On 21 October 2015 László stated she was considering moving to Russia following her trial in Hungary, and that she planned to file two lawsuits, the first against Osama Abdul Mohsen, the man whom she attempted to trip in the video, for changing his testimony, and Facebook for refusing to remove threatening groups on their website.
-László said "My husband wants to prove my innocence.
+On 21 October 2015, László stated she was considering moving to Russia following her trial in Hungary, and that she planned to file two lawsuits, the first against Osama Abdul Mohsen, the man whom she attempted to trip in the video, for changing his testimony, and Facebook for refusing to remove threatening groups on their website.
+László said, "My husband wants to prove my innocence.
 For him, it is now a matter of honour."

-In an interview with Russia’s Izvestia László stated she was only "trying to help police," as Mohsen had not obeyed orders.
+In an interview with Russia’s Izvestia, László stated she was only "trying to help police", as Mohsen had not obeyed orders.
 "I pushed him only because I was afraid.
 I did not see that there was a child.
 I’m sorry that it turned out this way," she told the newspaper.
-László said her life was never the same since the incident and she was dubbed a "heartless, racist, children-kicking camerawoman," fired from her job, and threatened by haters following the scandal.
+László said her life had not been the same since the incident, and she was dubbed a "heartless, racist, children-kicking camerawoman", fired from her job, and threatened by haters following the scandal.
 "I can definitely say that my life is ruined.
 It’s unlikely that I will be able to find a job and do what I like the most," she told the paper.

-Mohsen, commented on László's apology, "I tell her, be sure you Hungarian journalist that karma will get back to you, and God will not leave this be."
+Mohsen commented on László's apology: "I tell her, be sure you Hungarian journalist that karma will get back to you, and God will not leave this be."
 He stated in 2015 that he planned to sue both László and N1TV.
 Interviewed in 2017 after László was initially sentenced, Mohsen said, "I don’t want her to go to prison because she has a child, a home and husband but I think it’s good for refugees in Europe as a message."